gussieIsASuccessfulWarlock/Sommateur/README.md

 ## License

 Sommateur is distributed under the Apache License 2.0.
-You may modify and redistribute Sommateur in compliance with this license.